 What is a universal remote?

-To put it simply, universal remotes are just remote controls – exactly like the ones that come with your TV – but these devices are able to imitate the signals sent by your TV's original remote, AV receiver or other device.
+Simply put, universal remotes are more advanced remote controls – exactly like the ones that come with your TV.
+The difference is that these devices are able to imitate the signals sent by your TV's original remote, AV receiver or other device.

 If you're wondering why you should buy one, there are two key scenarios where they're ideal: either you've lost your original remote and are looking at a pricey replacement, or you're wanting to have fewer remote controls because your AV experience needs streamlining.